orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 | glibc                | x86     | Not supported               |
 | musl                 | *       | Available                   |

-* Using 32-bit may increase chances of high-critical vulnerabilities.
+* Using 32-bit may increase the chances of high-critical vulnerabilities.
 Examples:
   - V8 Sandbox (64-bit supported only, protects against memory corruption, if not used may lead to code execution, privilege escalation, data tampering, information disclosure)
   - Transient execution CPU vulnerabilities (Meltdown, Spectre v2, MDS, TAA, SCSB, FPVI, BHI, Retbleed) that may lead to information disclosure that are unpatched or partially patched for 32-bit
   - ASLR effectiveness on 32-bit is estimated to be 10-20% or 20-50% and can lead to increased privilege escalation, data tampering, information disclosure